pouya-codes/singularity_auto_annotate/README.md

   --num_gpus NUM_GPUS   The number of GPUs to use.
 Default uses a GPU with the most free memory.
                          (default: 1)

+  --old_version         Convert trained model on previous version to the current one
+                         (default: False)

   --slide_idx SLIDE_IDX
                         Select a specif slide from all the slides in that directory (usefull for running multiple jobs).
                          (default: None)